presto-osu/dp-freq-prof/code/README.md

 ## Prerequisites

 - Java 1.8+
-- Matlab: Please follow the instructions on [Matlab's website](https://www.mathworks.com/products/get-matlab.html) for installation and then export `matlab` to `PATH` of executables.
+- MATLAB: Please follow the instructions on [MATLAB's website](https://www.mathworks.com/products/get-matlab.html) for installation and then export `matlab` to `PATH` of executables.

 <!-- ## Install Google OR-Tools